danfuzz/samizdat/doc/samizdat-0.md

 <br><br>
 ### Primitive Library: Functions and Code

-#### `apply function listlet <> . | ~.`
+#### `apply function (value* listlet)? <> . | ~.`

-Calls the given function with the given listlet as its arguments (that is, each element of the listlet becomes a separate argument to the function).
+Calls the given function with the given arguments.

+It is valid to pass no arguments other than `function`, in which case the function is called with no arguments.

+If any other arguments are supplied, then each of the initial `value` arguments is taken to be an arbitrary value, and the final `listlet` argument must be a listlet, whose contents are "flattened" into the final list of arguments to pass to the function.
+For example, this is a five-argument call: `apply fizmoFunc @foo @bar @baz @[@frob @twiddle]`

 This function returns whatever the called function returned (including void).

 #### `sam0Eval context expressionNode <> . | ~.`